ReallyNotColin/ReallyNotColin/CSC 222 Systems Programming Assignments/README.txt

-These are a few of the assignments I had to complete for my CSC 222 Systems Programming class at Louisiana Tech University.
+These are a few of the notable assignments I had to complete for my CSC 222 Systems Programming class at Louisiana Tech University.
 Enjoy!